Yvonne Wavinya: Life

 Kenya's beach volleyballers were in the four Continental Cup winners with Argentina, Cuba and China (who had already gained Olympic qualification).
 Kenya has never had a beach volleyball team at the Olympics.
 The team, chosen by the coach Sammy Mulinge, was drawn into pool D with Brazil, the United States and Latvia at the postponed 2020 Summer Olympics in Tokyo.
-However, Wavinya was not selected as part of Kenya's two-person beach volleyball pair.
+However, Wavinya was not selected as part of Kenya's two-person beach volleyball pair, which was Gaudencia Makokha and Brackcidise Agala.

+Wavinya's partner was Phosca Kasisi.
+In February 2023 the beach volleyball circuit finished late and well for her and Kasisi.
+They won the contest in Mombasa beating the favourites of Naomi Too and Gaudencia Makokha.
+However in 2023 she formed a new partnership with the Olympian Makokha.